 The following information is intended for visitors coming through Nagoya on enroute to Nagano and Central Japan.
 It only touches the surface of everything we could cover about the station but we hope it assists in making your transfer there, as easy and smooth as possible.

-While both are shinkansen stations, there is no direct shinkansen service between Nagoya and Nagano.
-Nagoya is on the Tokaido Shinkansen Line – running from Tokyo to Osaka – which include the following stop:
+Nagoya is a stop on the Tokaido Shinkansen line – running from Tokyo to Osaka – which includes the following stations:

-Running from Nagoya to Nagano Station, the Limited Express Shinano connects two of Central Japan’s major cities and travel hubs.
-Taking its name for the large windows which afford fantastic views of the passing landscape and stops at the following stations:
+Running from Nagoya to Nagano Station, the Limited Express Shinano connects two of Central Japan’s major cities and travel hubs and stops at the following stations:

 *Please note, stations marked in bold / red on the map are stops on all services.
 Those not marked in bold are only serviced by certain services throughout the day.